 Known as Lutetia by the Romans, many hints of Paris’ ancient past are scattered throughout the city.
 They include a coliseum, pillars, walls and even thermal baths.
 The Roman Baths at Cluny and the Archaeological Crypt located near Notre Dame both hold interesting secrets and discoveries about the city’s Roman history.

-The Roman amphitheatre, Les Arènes de Lutèce is one of the most intact examples and is used today for concerts and the impromptu game of petanque.
+The Roman amphitheatre, Les Arènes de Lutèce is one of the most intact examples.
+Today, it’s for concerts and the impromptu game of petanque.
 More info on a self-guided tour of Roman Paris can be found here.

-Need more off the beaten path ideas for Paris?
+Need more ideas to get off the beaten path in Paris?
 Click here to see how I can help.